VI. Advanced Practice Nurse Model Components

 In prior years, the projections started with the assumption that at the national level APRN demand equals supply in the starting year.
 Demand projections, therefore, are an extrapolation of current patterns of health care use as the population grows and ages as well as an extrapolation of current care delivery patterns.
 In the updated projections, we start with the assumption of a small shortfall of NPs at the national level to reflect the unanticipated increase in demand for healthcare services associated with COVID-19.
 Similar to the model assumptions made for physicians, nurses, and other health occupations, we assume that demand for hospital-based NPs increased by about 1.5% and demand for outpatient-based NPs in primary care and in select medical specialties that treat patients with acute COVID-19 and long COVID increased by about 1-2%.
 We also modeled a starting year shortfall for psychiatric NPs associated with 12.3% unmet demand for behavioral health services.
 For the NP workforce overall, the assumptions suggest a 2% starting year shortfall of NPs.

 APRN demand projections for individual states reflect two additional assumptions.
 First, the state’s population receives a national average level of care adjusting for differences from the national average in patient characteristics and circumstances (e.g., demographics, disease prevalence, and insurance coverage).
-Second, the state has the same mix of APRNs, PAs, and physicians delivering care as the national average.
+Second, the state has the same mix of APRNs, Physician Assistants, and physicians delivering care as the national average.
 When comparing APRN supply to demand, supply adequacy of physicians and PAs should be considered.
 Some states make greater use of APRNs than do other states.
 State differences in use of APRNs can reflect differences in state scope of practice laws that govern the level of practice autonomy.8 9 10 APRNs overlap with physicians for many of the services they provide.
 In primary care, as well as other specialty areas, increased availability of NPs is viewed as part of the solution to a shortfall of physicians.11 12 Hence, some states will make greater use of APRNs relative to the national average, while other states might make greater use of physicians and PAs relative to the national average.

 Another data limitation is the paucity of data on the setting location where APRNs practice.
 For some NPs, their specialty categorization is determined by where they provide care (e.g., Emergency Medicine, Home Health, Hospital Medicine, Nursing Home Health, School Health).
 For other specialties, there is less information on where services are provided because APRNs can split their time across care settings.
 Because of this limitation, for many specialties we model demand for APRNs using a ratio of APRNs-to-physicians of the same specialty (Exhibit VI‑6).